The new state-of-the-art facility will bolster research in advanced aviation technologies.

 “We've had wonderful support throughout Georgia Tech and from the Board of Regents to bring this facility to fruition.
 We are excited to move forward with our vision for the research that can be conducted when the facility is complete,” said German.

 "Before coming to Georgia Tech, I developed drones in an old US Air Force hangar on a decommissioned World War II air base in the east of England," Whitcher said.
-“Having helped with the hangar's conversion from an A-10 Warthog hangar to an aircraft integration and composites manufacturing facility, I was able to provide some unique insights into how best to lay out the new AE hangar."
+“Having helped with the hangar's conversion from an A-10 Warthog hangar to an aircraft integration and composites manufacturing facility, I was able to provide some unique insights into how best to lay out The Hangar."

 Lee Witcher and Zack Hinton